Listed by HSE when its instructors are unavailable

 How quickly can you respond to a quote request?

 Quotes are typically back within 4 working hours from our Galway or Dublin office, with available dates included.
-For urgent or framework-eligible engagements, call us directly on 091 485 580 or 01 211 8680.
+For HSE bookings, managers must complete the required training request and venue documents before training is confirmed.

 Get a patient handling quote